Student Impact Evaluation Form

-The Evaluation Report is key for measuring our impact as a charity.
+The Student Impact Evaluation Form* is key for measuring our impact as a charity.

-Please complete within 30 days of seeing the performance.
-The final 20% of the grant will be paid when the fully completed report is received.
-If your report is not received within 60 days of the performance we reserve the right to withdraw our grant for the outstanding amount.
+All grant recipients are required to complete this form within 30 days of seeing the performance.
+The final 20% of the grant will be paid when the fully completed report is received and reviewed.
+If your report is not received within 60 days of the performance we will withdraw our grant for the outstanding amount.

 Helpful resources

-Collating feedback from a number of students, sometimes from a number of schools can be challenging for theatres and community groups.
-To help you with completing the Evaluation Form, we’ve created some resources to download for students and parents to fill in.
-Print, scan and upload the completed files to this form.
+Collating feedback from a number of students, sometimes from a number of schools can be challenging for theatres in particular.
+To help you with completing the Student Impact Evaluation Form, we’ve created some free optional resources to download for students and parents to fill in about their theatre trip.

 Previous feedback